 Senate terms begins with the April meeting and all membership documents on this page are updated by the May meeting.
 The Senate consists of 50 members — 35 full-time, tenure-track faculty and 14 non-voting, lecturer delegates.
 These elected representatives are expected to fulfill certain responsibilities.

-The Senate’s officers – the President, Vice-President/President-Elect, and Secretary, along with lead senators, a second representative from each college, and committee chairs, compose the Executive and Advisory Committees.
-These committees meet jointly once a month and act as a steering committee for the Senate.
+Each Senator and lecturer delegate serves on one of the Senate’s standing committees.
+The Senate’s officers – the President, Vice-President, and Secretary – along with lead senators, a second representative from each college, and committee chairs compose the Executive and Advisory Committees.
+These committees meet jointly once a month and act as a steering committee for the senate.

 The actions of the Faculty Senate are governed by three documents: